hello-ashleyintech/algolia-commercejs-recommendations-app/README.md

 ### Add products to CommerceJS store

 Now that the webhook is added in, you can now add products to your store.
 For each product, to align with the app's interface, we recommend entering in a name, description, price, and an image with a generous amount of SEO tags for searchability.

+### Recommendations

+This app uses [Algolia Recommend](https://www.algolia.com/doc/guides/algolia-recommend/overview/) to generated suggested trending items on individual product detail pages.
+You will need to set up Algolia Recommend to use that feature of this application - you can learn how to set it up either by following the corresponding article for this project or the guide from official Algolia documentation [here](https://www.algolia.com/doc/guides/algolia-recommend/how-to/set-up/).